 For further information regarding incident handling, please see the Incident Management section of our website.

-The Data Protection Act 1998 requires that personal data must not be kept for longer than it is needed, a somewhat vague statement!
+The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR).
+It requires that personal data must not be kept for longer than necessary for the purposes for which it was collected.
 Retention for a reasonable period to prevent/investigate abuse is fine.
 Industry best current practice suggests that routine logs be kept for 3-6 months; longer if they are still required for a specific investigation.
 While the government is encouraging providers to keep logs for much longer for anti-terrorism reasons, such moves currently remain voluntary and affect only public networks; the University network and JANET are private.
 Whilst in most cases it will not be necessary to go back through logs more than a few days OxCERT's recommendation is that you store a minimum of 90 days' data.

 Where logging is purely in terms of IP and MAC addresses, there are dangers of placing absolute trust in the data gathered.
 Users assigned one particular IP address can trivially switch to another.
 This can (usually) easily be spotted through use of tools such as arpwatch.
 Spoofing MAC addresses is only marginally more difficult, but is harder to track.
 Logging the MAC addresses associated with each switchport, and any changes, is a possible solution for some setups, for instance if each switchport connects to a different student's room.
 Ports in public areas are more difficult, and if occurrences of MAC-address spoofing become more frequent, then the long-term solution would be to go for a technology such as 802.1x, requiring the user to authenticate in order to gain network access.